pedrocmoita/pedrocmoita/README.md

 - 🎓 &nbsp; Studying IT at University of Cience in Lisbon, Portugal. @FCUL
 - 🌱 &nbsp; Front-end Dev & Web Designer.
 Learning more about React and Tailwind.
-- 💼 &nbsp; Working on a personal portefolio website.

 <hr>